nafrielramadhan/statistics-matplotlib-seaborn/README.md

-This project is part of the **'Introduction to AI & Data Science'** course assignment, focusing on the topics of statistics, Matplotlib, and Seaborn.
+This project is a part of my assignment for the 'Introduction to AI & Data Science' course at the Faculty of Computer Science, Universitas Indonesia.
+It focuses on the topics of statistics, Matplotlib, and Seaborn.